 In the wake of that experience, I'm writing a two-part series on flying, starting with "why do it if you're not flying for a career" and then another piece on tactical advice for aspiring private pilots.
 Those should come out over the next week, so this installment of the newsletter is going to focus on media of interest.

-Outside of foreign policy think tank pieces, I recently read "2034" by Elliot Ackerman and Admiral James Stavridis and "Ghost Fleet" by P.W.
+I recently read "2034" by Elliot Ackerman and Admiral James Stavridis and "Ghost Fleet" by P.W.
 Singer and August Cole, which are both fiction novels about a near-future US-China conflict and noticed some funny parallels and differences between the two.

 - Both characterize the United States as basically in decline and have bleak views about the next ten or so years.